WallarooLabs/blog.wallaroolabs.com/content/post/non-native-event-windowing.md

 Certain applications lend themselves to pure parallel computation better than others.
 In some cases we require to apply certain algorithms over a "window" in our data.
 This means that after we have completed a certain amount of processing (be it time, number of messages or some other arbitrary metric), we want to perform a special action for the data in that window.
 An example application of this could be producing stats for log files over a certain period of time.
 We may want to produce our stats in the form of a periodic summary (e.g. daily), in which case the computation in Wallaroo would have to know when it has received the last message for a particular day.
 We are working hard every day to support new use patterns, and this type of windowing can already be supported without any native support in Wallaroo.

-This blog entry is about the aforementioned example, and how this can be implemented in the current version of Wallaroo (0.2.1).
+This blog entry is about the aforementioned example, and how this can be implemented in the [current version of Wallaroo (0.2.2)](https://github.com/WallarooLabs/wallaroo/tree/0.2.2).

 ## Types of windowing